skwerel/WTACAirDoctrine/Stratigic.md

 #### Supression

-A section may be asked to provide supressive fire on a lane, door, or other location.
+An element may be asked to provide supressive fire on a lane, door, or other location.
 In this case, the purpose is to distract and disorient the enemy, preventing them from moving.
 Rocket Pods are especially potent at this role.

 Typically, platoon or squad leaders will use either colored smoke or squad waypoints to mark targets for Surgical Strike or Supression missions.
-If a target is being designated by a Section lead, they should use fireteam waypoints to mark the target (if able).
+If a target is being designated by an Element lead, they should use fireteam waypoints to mark the target (if able).

 ### Combat Air Patrol (CAP)